 While comparing the threats detected in the second quarter of 2020 and 2021, the number of threats increased almost 8 fold from 1.67 crores (1,67,67,797) threats in the second quarter in 2020 to 8.30 crore (8,30,45,576) threats in the second quarter of 2021.

-Infection in this type of attack takes place when visiting an infected website, without any intervention from the user and without their knowledge.
+Infection in this type of attack occurs when visiting an infected website, without any intervention from the user or their knowledge.
 This method is used in the majority of attacks, the report said.

-Among them, file-less malware and social engineering attacks are the most dangerous, it added.
+It added that file-less malware and social engineering attacks are the most dangerous.